-Note: I am usually accessible via email to respond to simple questions or quick consultations.
+Note 1: I am usually accessible via email to respond to simple questions or quick consultations.
 If I feel that a question or issue warrants discussion in person, I will refer you to my office hours.
 This will usually be the case for issues related to course performance.
-If contacting me by email, please include ECON 242 in the subject line.
+If contacting me by email, please include ECON 241 in the subject line.
+Note 2: In case of snowstorms or other unforeseen circumstances, I may reschedule classes to take place online.
+So, always keep an eye out on your email.